 From landscape to portrait.

 Before I found the love for horse painting, I developed my style on landscapes and later on portraits.
 Here and there are elevations and depressions, light and shadow, liveliness and erosion.
 Portraits are actually facial landscapes.
 But what makes them more interesting than landscapes are the eyes, in which the essence of people and horses is reflected.

 It is said that the eyes are the window to the soul.
 That’s why I work them out precisely and try to reflect all their depth.

 The contrast between the fleetingly thrown parts of the picture and the eyes, which are worked out in detail, creates a tension that draws the viewer into the painting.

 Many of my paintings, whether they are portraits, scenes from equestrian sports or horse portraits, are made as commissioned paintings.
-If you are looking for a very special gift or want to give yourself a personal painting as a present, please send me an inquiry without obligation.
+If you are looking for a very special gift or want to give yourself a personal painting as a present, please send me a request without obligation.
 Or give me a call: + 49 178 7619485 or send me an email.
-But maybe you are interested in one of the free paintings, which you can find under works.
+But maybe you are interested in one of the other paintings, which you can find under works.

 By the way: canvas prints are also possible.

 For some of my customers the price of the original is out of their budget … or it is simply too big for the wall they want to put it on … or too small.
 That’s why I also offer my horse paintings and portraits as canvas prints and am always impressed how close the prints are to the original painting.